privatejfx141/teq-data-platform/README.md

 answers.

 ## TEQ source code
-In the `teq` folder you can find all source code for the TEQ system.
+In the `teq` folder you can find all the source code for the TEQ data reporting platform system.

 ## Deliverable 1
 In the folder `d1` you can find the work we did for deliverable 1.
 You will find